-School Chaplain - Justin Trigg
+School Chaplain - Justin Trigg (Thurs - Fri)

 A joint program with Scripture Union Queensland provides a chaplain to the school in the role of a student welfare worker.
 The role of our Chaplain is to supplement the care of student pastoral needs within our school.
 The 'Chappie' is available to students and families for support during issues of grief and loss or family conflict.
 He also supports our students dealing with loneliness, conflict, resolving disputes, friendship problems, a family break-up, etc. Students can make appointments to see the Chaplain with any issues they are experiencing.
-Chappie works Tuesday, Wednesday and Thursday at Nerang High.

-Youth Support Coordinator (YSC) - Erin Watts
+Youth Support Coordinator (YSC) - Erin Watts (Mon - Wed)